limonada46/SimpleEmailFinder/README.md

-# SimpleEmailFinder
-The program ask you for the first name, last name and domain of the person and gives you possible emails of that person.
+Just run this program using: "py email_generator.py" and it will ask you some questions before creating the txt file with the emails generated.